jm650/MOFD-Pub/vCard/README.md

 -f specify an input file in tsv format downloaded from Google sheets.
 Required for meaningful output.<br>
 -o specify an output file for a master record dump.
 One file, all records.<br>
--i create individual files for each record.<br>
+-i create individual files for each record.
+File names are First.Last.vcf<br>
 -u download the sheet from Google sheets.
 Rrequires URL as an argument.<br>
 -h this handy message about how to use command line arguments.<br>
 <br>